userver-framework/userver/scripts/docs/en/userver/roadmap_and_changelog.md

 ✓ Simplify dynamic configs, embed defaults into the code.
 ✓ Add PostgreSQL connection pools autoconfiguration.
 ✓ LISTEN/NOTIFY support for PostgreSQL
+✓ New landing page for the website
+✓ Significantly reduce network data transmission for PostgreSQL
 * Implement middlewares for HTTP server.
 * Move most of the HTTP server functionality to middlewares.
-* Implement middlewares for HTTP client.
+* Document middlewares/plugins for HTTP client.
 * Codegen parsers and serializers by JSON schema
 * Support `install` in CMake.
 * Add YDB driver.